alx9r/StructuredResource/README.md

 # Structured DSC Resource Guidelines

+## Interpretation

+These guidelines shall be interpreted according to the doctrine of _lex specialis_.

 ## Definitions

 **public resource class** - the class with the `[DscResource()] object that is used to publish a resource

 **public resource function** - a function that is invoked by `Set()` and `Test()` of a corresponding public resource class and is also exported as a public interface to the module

+**public resource parameter** - a parameter of a public resource function

+**public resource property** - a property of a public resource class

 ## PB: Publishing